GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/storage/index.md

 {% endAside %}

 - [**storage.session**][prop-session]
-  - Holds small amounts of data in memory for the duration of a browser session.
+  - Holds data in memory for the duration of a browser session.
-  - Not available in content scripts.
+  - By default, not exposed to content scripts, but behavior can be changed by setting [chrome.storage.session.setAccessLevel()][method-access-level].
   - Quota limitation is 1 MB approx.
   - Consider using it to store global variables across service worker runs.